shaibubenjamin/NDVI-map-of-Edo-using-Python-API-and-Geemap/README.md

 ## Installation

-Kind follow the step by step process in the code to run similar projects
+Kind follow the step by step process in the code (.pynb file) to run similar projects

 ## Results